brissmyr/react-tutorial/README.md

 ## The Castle `/authenticate` Integration with Auth0

-Auth0 allows [Rules](https://auth0.com/docs/rules) that can be executed when a user authenticates to your application.
+Auth0 allows [Rules](https://auth0.com/docs/rules) that can be executed after a user authenticates successfully with Auth0.
 We will create and use such a rule to integrate Castle with Auth0 for your application.
-This rule will run a JavaScript function which digests the user information and the context of the authentication, calls the `/authenticate` endpoint at Castle.io, and proceeds with authentication based on the Castle verdict.
+This rule will run a JavaScript function which digests the user and context, calls the `/authenticate` endpoint at Castle, and proceeds with authentication based on the Castle verdict.

 Documentation about Castle's `/authenticate` endpoint [can be found here](https://castle.io/docs/api_reference).